 These dogs have been bred to be fierce, powerful, brave, and willing to fight to the death to do their duty.
 They are not used to the idleness of pet life after centuries of long work hours in harsh weather under dangerous conditions.

-When you understand more about the Rottweiler dog’s history and breed background, as well as the purpose the original breed developers had for creating this dog breed, it makes more sense that two male Rottweilers living in a family might not instantly get along.
+When you understand more about the Rottweiler dog’s history and breed background, as well as the purpose the original breed developers had for creating this dog breed, it makes more sense that two male Rottweilers live in a family might not instantly get along.

 Is It Better If the Two Male Rottweilers Are Fixed?